MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 14 :

+We're almost done with the C# course.
+It was amazing.
+I loved it.

+Everyday, I realize that everything around us needs effort.
+Effort isn't a relaxing word to hear but it's just the truth.
+To be a "real" programmer you need effort.

+Last week was really good on the technical side but it was terrible on the personal side.

+For 2020 I want to achieve 3 things : do everything on time, do it as best as I can and always remind myself that I don't have to go with the flow.

+I feel I'm failing at achieving any of these.
+I feel disapointed.

 # Week 13 : Hello, 2020!

 It was a hard week.
 One of my main goals for 2020, especially the first 6 months is to do everything on time and try not to procrastinate as best as I can.
 I didn't finish everything I wanted to do last week, but at least I have an overview about what needs to be done.
 I don't want time to slip away.